Network resilience: Tipping points in ecological networks

-Since all the systems in the planetary scale have become ever more networked and interdependent, due to human interventions, there is a growing need to focus on managing the resilience in ecosystems worldwide.
-Another thing to bear in mind is that all ecosystems are currently under rapidly changing environment.
-It is important to embrace the novel conditions and propose realistic goals for resilience management.
-Thus, adaptive governance \cite{schultz2015adaptive} has been suggested as a suitable approach.
-It rests on the assumption that landscapes and seascapes need to be understood and governed as complex social-ecological systems rather than as ecosystems alone.
-Next we will review literatures on phase transitions in biological networks.
+Furthermore, since all the systems on the planetary scale are becoming ever more networked and interdependent due to human interventions, there is a growing need to focus on managing resilience in ecosystems worldwide, considering both studies discussed above.
+It is also vital to embrace the novel conditions and propose realistic goals for resilience management suitable for rapidly changing environments.
+Thus, adaptive governance \cite{schultz2015adaptive} has been suggested as a practical approach, as it rests on the assumption that landscapes and seascapes must be understood and governed as complex social-ecological systems rather than as ecosystems alone.